mikecamilleri/tilde/docs/0-general-requirements-and-architecture.md

     - "it is now raining"
 2. The _gateway_ sends a message containing the _device_ state change to the _message broker_.
 3. The _core_ receives the message from the _message broker_.
-3. The Device API updates the Current State data structure.
+4. The Message Consumer updates the Current State data structure and passage the event to the Automation Engine Engine.
-4. The Automation Engine applies rules based on the new Current State and updates the appropriate layers of Desired State.
+5. The Automation Engine executes Rules and updates the Desired State.
-5. The _core_ sends messages to the _message broker_ addressed to the appropriate _gateways_ requesting that they change the state of one or more of their _devices_.
+6. The Message Generator compares Desired State to Current State and sends messages to the _message broker_ addressed to the appropriate _gateways_ requesting that they change the state of one or more of their _devices_.
     - "close windows, turn off irrigation"
-6. The _gateways_ send messages to the _message broker_ when their _device_ states change.
+7. The _gateways_ send messages to the _message broker_ when their _device_ states change.
     - "windows are closed, irrigation is off"

-There is a potential for infinite loops of the above and measures should be taken in the Automation Engine to prevent such loops.
+There is a potential for infinite loops of the above and measures should be taken in the Automation Factory to prevent such loops.